-This article is an altered version of that which I was asked to write for the Quekett Journal of Microscopy.
+This article is a slightly abridged version of that which I was asked to write for the Quekett Journal of Microscopy (see QJM vol.41 part 3: 219-225, Summer 2010).

-I suppose most microscopists have accumulated books about microscopy, natural sciences and imaging in general.
+I suppose most of us amateur microscopists have accumulated books about microscopy, natural sciences and imaging in general.
 My microscopy library takes up about 25 feet of shelving full of books (which is modest by some standards) and, yes, it is very difficult to make a selection of just a dozen books.
-Because of my role as a microscopy facility manager, and the need to teach others, my final choice of a dozen books will reflect my involvement in, and enjoyment of, teaching light microscopy.
 I find that a chapter or a part of a single book has its merits, and I value the way a particular subject is approached by one author over another.
 So, like most of us, I dip into my books.